 - How we use your information

 Data Protection law says that we are allowed to use personal information only if we have a proper reason to do so.

-- To fulfill a contract we have with you
+- To fulfil a contract we have with you

-- When it is our legal duty, or
+- When it is our legal duty

 - When it is in our legitimate interest

 - When you consent to it.

 Generally, we do not rely on consent as a legal basis for processing your personal information other than in relation to sending direct marketing communications to you via email or text message.
 You have the right to withdraw consent to such marketing at any time.

 Personal information we have on you is used to make sure the services we offer continue to be the most appropriate for you.